 “A romantic cave hotel in rural Italy where past meets present in a spectacular and unforgettable setting”

-There are 18 rooms, divided into 3 standard rooms, 9 superior rooms and 6 suites.
-As they are all caves, dimensions aren't uniform and they are all a little different, some with 160sq.m of floorspace, others with ceilings over 6m high.
-Standard rooms are slightly smaller than superior rooms and all have double beds and a shower or bath.
+As all 18 rooms are in caves, their dimensions aren't uniform and they are all a little different, that's what makes it so magical.
+Some have 160sq.m of floorspace, others have ceilings over 6m high.
+Classic Rooms are slightly smaller than Superior Rooms, but all have a double bed and a shower or bath.

-Suites are vast with vaulted ceilings, windows looking out on to the valley and its prehistoric landscape, plus kingsize beds, baths and showers.
-We hear that Suite 13 is a particular gem, part of a deconsecrated church with angel-shaped indents in the walls, flooded with natural light from a balcony overlooking the dramatic valley beyond.
+The Suites and Executive Suites are vast with vaulted ceilings, windows looking out on to the valley and its prehistoric landscape, plus kingsize beds, baths and showers.
+One in particular, is part of a deconsecrated church with angel-shaped indents in the walls.
+It's flooded with natural light from a balcony overlooking the dramatic valley beyond.

 Bathrooms are a nod to the new however; the previous inhabitants didn’t have any.
 They are minimal, using simple, formal elegance to create something that doesn’t clash with the ancient beauty of the caves; so white egg-shaped baths rest in the corner of the bedroom alongside large ceramic basins.